equinor/ert/docs/reference/configuration/observations.rst

 This error mode is also relevant for observations that may be zero, for example water production rates.

-Note that the configuration parser does not threat carriage return different from space.
+Note that the configuration parser does not treat carriage return different from space.
 Thus, the following statement is equivalent to the previous: